 Expand Access and Opportunity for Historically Underserved Students

-In Colorado, students from a number of historically underserved backgrounds ─ specifically those from economically challenged communities, racial minority groups and students with disabilities ─ continue to fall short of their academic potential and are missing the skill sets to compete with their middle-class peers.
+In Colorado, we are failing to ensure that students from historically underserved backgrounds - specifically those from economically challenged communities, highly mobile families, racial minority groups, English learners and students with disabilities - report academic outcomes that are truly reflective of their talents so they have a wide variety of options to thrive in our communities and succeed in today’s economy.
 By concentrating on equity as a foundational construct of our work at CDE, we will empower schools and districts in their efforts to increase access and opportunity and ultimately reduce the pervasive influence that systemic inequities have on student outcomes.

 Prioritize and Maximize Support for Schools and Districts Identified for Academic Improvements

-Schools and districts that are identified for improvement through the state and federal accountability systems all have different needs, based on the context of their communities.
-By working with each district and schools to understand their needs and invest in strategies to be successful, we will help them progressively improve and maintain their improvement on the state performance frameworks.
+Schools and districts that are identified for improvement through the state and federal systems all have different needs based on the context of their communities.
+By working with each district and school to understand their needs and invest in evidence-based strategies to be successful, we will help them progressively improve and maintain their academic performance.

 Expand High School Options to Ensure All Students Are Ready for College and/or Living-Wage Jobs

 Students who graduate and work in Colorado need in-demand skills that meet business, industry and higher education standards.
-By 2020, three out of four jobs in Colorado will require education or training beyond high school.
-That adds up to three million jobs.
+Three out of four jobs in Colorado (three million jobs currently) require education or training beyond high school.

-By increasing options for high school students and fostering expansion of successful high school models, we can ensure that at least 66 percent of the class of 2022 go on to earn a postsecondary credential, certificate or degree within five years.
-When we achieve this goal, we will fuel Colorado’s economy with educated students who are prepared for a college education, good paying job or military service.
+By increasing options for high school students and fostering expansion of successful high school models, we can ensure that at least 66 percent of the class of 2022 will earn a postsecondary credential, certificate or degree within five years.
+When we achieve this goal, we will fuel Colorado’s economy with educated students who are prepared for a college education, a good paying job or military service.